Aditya1614/vigenesia/README.md

 This repo is for my college assesment only.

+## Get started
+- Change baseUrl in lib>Constant>const.dart to your API path | Example: String baseUrl = 'yourPath/vigenesia';

-Ewitch branch to "API" to see Rest Api of this project
+- Switch branch to "API" to see Rest Api of this project